BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Fragile Minecraft Blocks/README.md

 ========================

 Causes the Minecraft blocks (in the little secret area of Caustic Caverns) to be extremely fragile.
-Damage of nearly any sort will destroy them immediately
-now: a single melee strike will do, but also most guns, etc.  Area-effect damage, such as from a Splasher Blaster, or some grenade types, will still *not* destroy these blocks, though.
+Damage of any sort will destroy them immediately now: a single melee strike will do, but also guns, grenades, and anything else.

 Happy mining!